thomasmeeus/workshop-lab-day1/README.md

 $ oc logs [POD NAME]
 ```

 You will see in the output details of your app starting up and any status messages it has reported since it started.

-You can see more details about the pod itself with `oc describe pod/`
+Visist the application a couple of times and you'll see new logs being outputted to your console.

 ## 7. How about we set some environment variables?